reactjs/react.dev/beta/src/pages/learn/importing-and-exporting-components.md

 </DeepDive>

-## Exporting and importing multiple components from the same file
+## Exporting and importing multiple components from the same file {#exporting-and-importing-multiple-components-from-the-same-file}

 What if you want to show just one `Profile` instead of a gallery?
 You can export the `Profile` component, too.
 But `Gallery.js` already has a *default* export, and you can't have _two_ default exports.
 You could create a new file with a default export, or you could add a *named* export for `Profile`. **A file can only have one default export, but it can have numerous named exports!**